Easton97-Jens/ModSecurity-test-Framework/tests/runners/README.md

 - `case_cli.py case-info` and `summarize-results` write normalized JSON result metadata with origin, category, scope, expected status, and observed status.
 - `runner_core.py` validates the minimal shared case schema and provides the status assertion used by the Apache and NGINX harnesses.
+The base `expect` mapping is used for `MODSECURITY_TEST_VARIANT=no-crs`; a case can provide `expect.variants.with-crs` for a minimal With-CRS assertion override.

 The Apache and NGINX PoCs use this runner so each YAML file under `tests/cases/` is the single source for the rule, request, headers, optional